Delirium (2013 film)

 Delirium is a 2013 Ukrainian psychological drama film produced and directed by Ihor Podolchak, premiered in Director's Week Competition in Fantasporto (Portugal, 2013), awarded with the "First Prize" at Baghdad International Film Festival (2013).

 Delirium is the second Podolchak feature film.
 The screenplay is based on the novel Inductor by Ukrainian writer Dmytro Belyansky.

 Plot

 A family asks a young psychiatrist to be their guest for a while and help look after their father who's developed a suicidal fixation for ropes and knots among other things.
-It is also entirely possible that the mental health of the guest that is the real cause for concern.
+It is also possible that the mental health of the guest is the real cause for concern.